 Respiratory syncytial virus (RSV) is a widespread cause of respiratory illness and hospitalizations in infants and children worldwide.
-Since no vaccine against the virus exists, PATH’s RSV vaccine project is working to advance the development of RSV vaccines that can be delivered using a maternal immunization approach.
-We are partnering with vaccine developers, universities, government agencies, and other research institutions to speed progress toward such a groundbreaking vaccine, which could help reduce RSV morbidity and mortality as well as the heavy economic burdens associated with caring for the sick.
+Since no vaccine against the virus exists, our RSV vaccine project is working to support the development of RSV interventions to protect the youngest infants from severe disease.

 Research to support RSV vaccine development efforts

-Developing tools to test RSV vaccines
+Strengthening tools to test RSV vaccines

-Recently, we also collaborated with both Novartis Vaccines and Diagnostics, Inc. and GlaxoSmithKline Vaccines to develop RSV preclinical models for evaluating RSV vaccine candidates for pregnant women.
+We also collaborated with both Novartis Vaccines and Diagnostics, Inc. and GlaxoSmithKline Vaccines to develop RSV preclinical models for evaluating RSV vaccine candidates for pregnant women.
 These studies included developing and optimizing in vivo and in vitro models designed to add to the RSV vaccine development toolbox, and will help inform maternal immunization strategies going forward.

-Assessing maternal immunization as an approach to prevent RSV
+Case building for maternal immunization as an approach to prevent RSV

-Other recent research collaborations evaluated the feasibility of RSV maternal immunization strategies in the developing world.
+Other research collaborations evaluated the feasibility of RSV maternal immunization strategies in the developing world.
 In healthy populations, transfer of maternal protective antibody to the fetus is very efficient.
 In populations with chronic infections such as malaria or HIV, antibody transfer may not be as efficient.

-We worked with Dr. Ruth Karron at the Bloomberg School of Public Health, Johns Hopkins University; Dr. Christopher King at Case Western Reserve University; and Dr. Willie Pomat and colleagues at the Papua New Guinea Institute of Medical Research to assess how malaria present in the placenta affects the transfer of RSV-specific neutralizing antibody from mothers to infants.
+We are working with Dr. Ruth Karron at the Bloomberg School of Public Health, Johns Hopkins University; Dr. Christopher King at Case Western Reserve University; and Dr. Willie Pomat and colleagues at the Papua New Guinea Institute of Medical Research to assess how malaria present in the placenta affects the transfer of RSV-specific neutralizing antibody from mothers to infants.

 Under an agreement with the University of Warwick, we worked with Dr. James Nokes through the Kenya Medical Research Institute to evaluate the relationship between maternal RSV-specific antibody and protection in infants.
 We also looked at the rate at which antibody protection declines from birth using samples collected from newborns in Kilifi, Kenya.